ludovic-ronsin-cbp/liquibase-groovy-dsl/README.md

 ## News

+### September 3, 2018
+Release 2.0.1 is a minor release that removes the CVE-2016-6814 vulnerability by updating the Groovy dependency.

 ### July 14, 2018
 We're proud to announce the release of version 2.0.0 of the Groovy DSL, which now fully supports Liquibase 3.6.1.
 This release will decouple the DSL from